MocaSrour/EnjoyPlace/Backend/README.md

 3. Make sure Port 3117 is not in use.

 ## Installation and first time setup
-1. Clone or download the repo
+1. Clone or download the repo.
-2. Inside the project directory, create a `.env` file and put the following code inside
+2. Inside the project directory, create a `.env` file and put the following code inside.
 ```
 MY_SECRET="secret"
 ```